Search out Christmas greenery for decoration.

 Ed Elf: A snog is never too far away with that method, hey Mrs. C?

 Mrs. C: Please Ed…we say kiss in this house.
 Now then, most of us will have received those annual newsletters inside Christmas cards – the ones telling us dear “Timmy is a genius” and “Sarah is destined for X Factor stardom one day”.
-They can be a tad annoying, I grant you.
-But actually they are not all bad.
+They can be a tad indulgent, I grant you.
+But they are actually not all bad.
 Another year has flown by, the Christmas cards will be piling up with greetings from people you really wish you’d contacted before now.
 What major news have they missed out on in the last 12 months?
 Maybe write to them now, remember them now, update them now.
 Type a few newsy lines in an email…

 Ed Elf: I’ve never known anyone with as many friends as Mrs. C – so she could be writing for quite some time today as she personalises each and every email.